bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 ## Learning Objectives

 - Appreciate how Neural Networks are trained
+- Segmentation with Cellpose
 - Learn how to get to and use Google Colab
 - Denoising with Noise2Void in “Zero”
+- Bonus: Use Noise2Void in Fiji

--  Segmentation with StarDist in “Zero”
+- Bonus: Segmentation with StarDist in “Zero”

--  Segmentation with Cellpose

 Lab Data: [<u>https://bit.ly/3uEFiKg</u>](https://bit.ly/3uEFiKg)